Felix Sabates: Charlotte sports

 In 1988, Sabates became one of the founding owners of the original Charlotte Hornets basketball team.
 Sabates played an intricate part negotiating with the NBA to grant franchise rights to Charlotte.
 Sabates sold his interests in 1991.
 After starting the first professional indoor soccer league in the 1980s, he was one of the first investors in the World Football League.
 Also in the 1990s, he established The Charlotte Professional Sports Team, Inc, along with Hornets executive Carl Scheer, and his NASCAR driver, Kyle Petty, and his father Richard Petty.
 The company returned professional hockey to Charlotte for the first time since 1977, when the ECHL placed the Charlotte Checkers expansion franchise in Charlotte for 1993.
 In 1996, the Checkers won the Jack Riley Cup championship after competing in the ECHL for just three years.
 Soon after, the team was sold at a then-record price for a minor-league professional franchise, to Tim Braswell, who sold the team in 2000 to George Shinn and Ray Woolridge, the Hornets owners.
 Sabates and Carl Scheer would buy back the team in 2002.
 In November 2005, the Checkers hit an all-time attendance record of 10,894.

 Sabates is also the only person that had ownership in the Hornets in the 1980s/1990s to now also have an ownership stake with Michael Jordan in the Charlotte Hornets franchise in the 2010s.

 In July 2016, the NBA announced that it was removing the 2017 All-Star game from Charlotte due to North Carolina's controversial Public Facilities Privacy & Security Act, also known as House Bill 2 or HB2.
 The Charlotte Observer obtained a letter from Sabates blaming Charlotte's City Council for losing the game, which was projected to have a $100 million impact on the state.
 His letter reportedly stated:

 "Our Mayor opened a can of worms, who knows why?
-One Our city council is the one to blame for our losing the NBA All Star game, none of this would have happened if not for a very few minority forcing our supposed city leaders into creating a problem that never really existed, there will always be another election, they better pray a very few can get them re-elected.
+Our city council is the one to blame for our losing the NBA All Star game, none of this would have happened if not for a very few minorities forcing our supposed city leaders into creating a problem that never really existed.
+There will always be another election, they better pray a very few can get them re-elected.

-What is wrong with a person using a bathroom provided for the sex th [sic] were born with, if you want to change your gender so be it, we are a free county, but don't force 8 years old children to be exposed to having to share bathroom facilities with people that don't share the organs they were Bou [sic] with, this is plain wrong, this could cause irreparable damages to a chil [sic] that don't understand why they have to see what God did not mean for them to witness, we have some very confused business as well as political humans that frankly have made this a political issue rather th [sic] moral issues, SHAME ON THEM."
+What is wrong with a person using a bathroom provided for the sex th [sic] were born with, if you want to change your gender so be it, we are a free county, but don't force 8 years old children to be exposed to having to share bathroom facilities with people that don't share the organs they were Bou [sic] with, this is plain wrong, this could cause irreparable damages to chil [sic] that don't understand why they have to see what God did not mean for them to witness, we have some very confused business as well as political humans that frankly have made this a political issue rather th [sic] moral issues, SHAME ON THEM."